groundy

 How long could a heavy Copilot Pro+ user realistically run agent mode before exhausting the monthly credit?

-Hacker News commenters on the announcement noted that the $39 monthly AI Credit allocation can be burned through in roughly a single hour of intensive agentic coding with long context windows and repeated Opus 4.7 calls.
-This makes the credit buffer a safety net for light usage rather than a workable floor for power users.
+Hacker News commenters reacting to the original announcement noted that Pro+‘s monthly AI Credit allocation could be burned through in roughly an hour of intensive agentic coding with long context windows and repeated Opus calls.
+The May 12 flex allotment lifted Pro+ to about $70 of included usage, which extends that runway but leaves the buffer a safety net for light usage rather than a workable floor for power users.

 How does the total cost of Copilot under token billing differ from buying model access through OpenRouter?